Revou-FSSE-Jun25/milestone-1-ingenioust91/README.md

 A filling form to start a project with me.
 Every input is required.
 A Footer at the bottom of the page contains email and 2 social media icons that will be connected to external links.
 ![Contact](https://i.imgur.com/4eMTJON.jpeg)

+## UPDATES
+What will be updated on this website:
+* Responsive design - to provide an optimal viewing and user experience on mobile devices
+* Apply CSS to the website
+* Styling service, project and contact section

 **Feel free to reach me out via ingecendrawatisalim@gmail.com**